codetricity/carlsbad-tour/README.md

 If you're planning to build a virtual tour, this repository isn't intended for production use.
 Instead, consider using the free [Marzipano Tool](https://www.marzipano.net/tool/), which, while closed-source, offers an excellent starting point for creating virtual tours.

-This project, however, is valuable for anyone looking to learn more about how to build virtual tour software using Marzipano as the 360° image viewer.
+This project, however, is valuable for anyone looking to learn more about how to build virtual tour, monitoring or analysis software using Marzipano as the 360° image viewer.
+In 2025, we anticipate that companies will likely group and link multiple RICOH THETA images together.
+This grouping many not be a traditional tour for entertainment or real estate sales, but may be to monitor an industrial process.

 ## Intended Use Cases